Washington Federal Bank Review: Affordable Fees and Low Minimum Deposits

 With 4,200 retail locations, there’s almost always a Bank of America location nearby, compared to WaFd’s 230-plus branch locations.
 But better interest rates and personalized service put WaFd Bank ahead.

 Banner Bank, which is a regional bank with locations in Washington, Oregon, California and Idaho, offers a rewards debit card, which allows you to earn $0.05 on every purchase.
 WaFd’s debit card does not offer rewards.
 However, if you want to open a CD with a lower minimum deposit, WaFd requires only $1,000 while Banner Bank requires over double the amount at $2,500.

 WaFd Bank makes allowances for those under 18 to get started on a solid financial path by offering lower opening deposits and minimums.
 It also has the digital tools that younger customers demand.

 WaFd Bank offers all the banking products and services most people need, along with local branches and access to ATMs nationwide.
 Fees are reasonable and interest rates are competitive.
 You easily can do all of your banking online, including opening an account, which is fast and easy.
 If you live in one of the bank’s service areas, it’s a financial institution worth considerering.

 Washington Federal Bank FAQHere are the answers to some commonly asked questions about Washington Federal Bank.

 - How can I reach WaFd customer service?

 - Does WaFd Bank use Zelle?

-This content is not provided by Washington Federal Credit Union.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Washington Federal Credit Union.
+Editorial Note: This content is not provided by Washington Federal Bank.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Washington Federal Bank.